fghaas/pyconit2023/markdown/talk.md

 course also making it a target they call “engagement” or some other abomination.

-Organizations that do that are at risk of constantly shutting down creativity, problem-solving, and innovation.
+Organizations that do that are at risk of permanently shutting down creativity, problem-solving, and innovation.
 What they’re good for is developing efficient cookie-cutter techniques for optimizing solutions for *yesterday’s* issues.
 What we need *today* — in a global pandemic,